skellis46/slipbox/literature notes/Batson et al - Integrating somatics and science.md

 - what is theoretical about science and pragmatic about somatics?

  > this notion of embodiment helps validate first-person narrative and frames it within scientific parlance, and provides context for thinking about the integration of dance science and somatics in theory and in practice.[@batson-2012-integrating p.186]
-- this sums it up really: validation
+- this sums it up really: validation; she is pretty much doing what Ginot is accusing 'somatics' of doing.

 > Embodied cognition establishes the role of the body and movement in thinking, learning and meaning-making.[@batson-2012-integrating pp.186-187]
 - word 'establishes' is fascinating.
 But, also, what does this mean in practice?
-That is, so what?
+That is, so what? (validation)

 - seems as if much of the writing is based on the premise that we are seeking to understand experience.
 It's hard to argue against this except what kinds of understanding?
 What kinds of experience?
 - this article is broad overview of ways in which dance science and somatics might serve each other in a 'holistic' way: "an integration of lived experience with objective methodologies, each telling its own ‘narrative’ to provide a more coherent whole."[@batson-2012-integrating pp.189-190]